distributed-text-services/implementation-demos/README.md

 jupyter contrib nbextension install --user
 ```

-Then, run `jupyter notebooks` and go to http://localhost:8888/nbextensions/?nbextension=zenmode/main where you enable `Table of Contents (2)`
+Then, run `jupyter notebook` and go to http://localhost:8888/nbextensions/?nbextension=zenmode/main where you enable `Table of Contents (2)`

 ### Run